grpc/grpc.github.io/docs/guides/concepts.md

 ---
 <p class="lead">This document introduces some key gRPC concepts with an overview of gRPC's architecture and RPC life cycle.</p>

-It assumes that you've read the [Overview]({{site.baseurl}}/docs).
+It assumes that you've read [What is gRPC?]({{site.baseurl}}/docs/guides).
 For language-specific details, see the Quick Start, tutorial, and reference documentation for your chosen language(s), where available (complete reference docs are coming soon).

 <div id="toc" class="toc mobile-toc"></div>